 The revolution of America presented in politics what was only theory in mechanics.
 So deeply rooted were all the governments of the old world, and so effectually had the tyranny and the antiquity of habit established itself over the mind, that no beginning could be made in Asia, Africa, or Europe, to reform the political condition of man.
-Freedom had been hunted round the globe; reason was considered as rebellion; and the slavery of fear had made men afraid to think.
+Freedom had been hunted round the globe; reafon was considered as rebellion; and the slavery of fear had made men afraid to think.

 But such is the irresistible nature of truth, that all it asks, and all it wants, is the liberty of appearing.
-The sun needs no inscription to distinguish him from darkness; and no sooner did the American governments display themselves to the world, than[2] despotism felt a shock, and man began to contemplate redress.
+The sun needs no inscription to distinguish him from darkness; and no sooner did the American governments display themselves to the world, than B despotism despotism felt a shock, and man began to contemplate redress.

 The independence of America, considered merely as a separation from England, would have been a matter but of little importance, had it not been accompanied by a revolution in the principles and practice of governments.
 She made a stand, not for herself only, but for the world, and looked beyond the advantages herself could receive.
-Even the Hessian, though hired to fight against her, may live to bless his defeat; and England, condemning the viciousness of its government, rejoice in its miscarriage.
+Even the Hessian, though hired to sight against her, may live to bless his deseat; and England, condemning the viciousness of its government, rejoice in its miscarriage.

-As America was the only spot in the political world, where the principles of universal reformation could begin, so also was it the best in the natural world.
-An assemblage of circumstances conspired, not only to give birth, but to add gigantic maturity to its principles.
-The scene which that country presents to the eye of a spectator, has something in it which generates and encourages great ideas.
+As America was the only spot in the political. world, where the principles of univerfal reformation could begin, fo also was it the best in the natural world.
+An affemblage of circumftances conspired, not only to give birth, but to add gigantic maturity to its principles.
+The scene which that country prefents to the eye of a spectator, has fomething in it which generates and encourages great ideas.
 Nature appears to him in magnitude.
-The mighty objects he beholds, act upon his mind by enlarging it, and he partakes of the greatness he contemplates.-Its first settlers were emigrants from different European nations, and of diversified professions of religion, retiring from the governmental persecutions of the old world, and meeting in the new, not as enemies, but as brothers.
-The wants which necessarily accompany the cultivation of a wilderness produced among them a state of society, which countries, long harassed by the quarrels and intrigues of[3] governments, had neglected to cherish.
-In such a situation man becomes what he ought.
-He sees his species, not with the inhuman idea of a natural enemy, but as kindred; and the example shews to the artificial world, that man must go back to Nature for information.
+The mighty objects he beholds, act upon his mind by enlarging it, and he partakes of the greatness he contemplates.-Its first settlers were emigrants from different European nations, and of diverlified professions of religion, retiring from the governmental persecutions of the old world, and meeting in the new, not as enemies, but as brothers.
+The wants which necessarily accompany the cultivation of a wilderness produced among them a state of society, which countries.